24 March to 9 July 2023

 11 November 2023 to 14 January 2024

-Beginning 11 November 2023, the Gropius Bau presents her0, a presentation by visual artist Selma Selman.
-At its core lies the development of her performance Motherboards (2023–ongoing), in which Selman and members of her family dismantle electronic waste.
+From November 2023 to January 2024, the Gropius Bau presented her0, a presentation by visual artist Selma Selman.
+At its core lied the development of her performance Motherboards (2023–ongoing), in which Selman and members of her family dismantled electronic waste.
 Challenging oversimplified and racialised narratives, the performance offers palpable insights into dynamics of power around the notion of sustainability.

 Selma Selman, Platinum, Performance, 2021, National Gallery of Bosnia and Herzegovina, Sarajevo.